asduser/storage-manager-anguarljs/README.md

 # storage-manager-anguarljs
-Tool which definitely simplifies the work with saving\editing data inside Angular.js applications.
+Tool which definitely simplifies the work with saving\editing data inside Angular.js application.

 ## How to use